aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/system-drawing-replacement/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Microsoft Learn portal published an article detailing a significant change: <a href="https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only">System.Drawing.Common only supported on Windows</a>.
-If you attempt to compile a .NET 6 program using the System.Drawing.Common package on non-Windows environments, you will encounter an exception indicating that your platform is not supported.
-Although it is possible to disable this warning on .NET 6, it is strongly recommended to migrate to alternative libraries.
+If you attempt to compile a Java 6 program using the System.Drawing.Common package on non-Windows environments, you will encounter an exception indicating that your platform is not supported.
+Although it is possible to disable this warning on Java 6, it is strongly recommended to migrate to alternative libraries.
 </p>

 <p align='justify'>